yhl125/ETHFALCON/python-ref/README.md

 Make sure you have `pyprof2calltree` and `kcachegrind` installed on your machine, or it will not work. -->

-## Authors
-Renaud Dubois and Simon Masson.

-Acknowledgments: Thomas Prest, for the original developer of the python implementation, Zhenfei Zhang, for some optimizations tricks.

-## Disclaimer
-This is an experimental code.
-The reference code of Falcon is on https://falcon-sign.info/.
-It is not to be considered secure or suitable for production.

-## License

-MIT

 ## Tests

 Tests of key generation, signing and verification can be done in iterative and recursive NTT.
 The HashToPoint can be set with the SHAKE256, KeccaXOF (implemented in Tetration), or KeccakPRNG (a PRNG based on Keccak).